 The Grilled Reuben Pocket is a a quick to prepare hand-held delight perfect for snacking or as a meal itself.

-Our recipe for the Reuben Pocket includes the classic Reuben ingredients layered in croissant dough and grilled over lump hardwood charcoal, enabling the dough to absorb the smokiness of the fuel source and flavors of a good old fashioned barbecue.
-So quick and easy to make, these Reubens are small enough for snacking, but can be made large enough for a meal.
+Our recipe for the Reuben Pocket includes the classic Reuben ingredients layered in croissant dough and grilled over lump hardwood charcoal, enabling the dough to absorb the smokiness of the fuel source and flavours of a good old fashioned barbecue.
+So quick and easy to make, these Reubens are small enough for snacking but can be made large enough for a meal.
 What you’ll need:

 - Thick-sliced corned beef